 1.2.
-OSU requires faculty, staff, students, and visitors across all OSU locations to use face coverings, which include masks, cloth face coverings, or face shields, when in enclosed public and common areas on campus and outdoor areas where physical distancing is not easily maintained.
+OSU requires faculty, staff, students, contractors, volunteers, and visitors across all OSU locations to use face coverings, which include masks, cloth face coverings, or face shields, when in enclosed public and common areas on campus and outdoor areas where physical distancing is not easily maintained.
 Face coverings must fully cover the nose and mouth.
 Face coverings that incorporate a valve to facilitate easy exhalation, mesh masks, lace masks, or other coverings with openings, holes, visible gaps in the design, material or vents are not in compliance with this policy.
 Masks and cloth face coverings should be worn in combination with other measures, such as strict physical distancing and proper hand washing.

 1.4.
 When used with standard distancing and hygiene measures, masks and cloth face coverings serve as a central public health measure to reduce the spread of infection across all university settings.
 Face coverings are particularly important in spaces where physical distancing may be difficult, or when working in enclosed spaces shared by other people, with the exception of immediate family or household members (e.g., partner, child, parents, or roommates).

 1.5.
 "Masks" reference medical-grade paper masks commonly used in clinical settings.
 Given national shortages, these are largely preserved for medical workers, first responders, and other high-risk settings to protect critical workers.

 1.6.
 While cloth face coverings will not provide full protection for individuals wearing them, those that cover the nose and mouth in ways consistent with health authority guidelines will help prevent the spread of the virus in the community when used in combination with physical distancing(see University Policy 04-040 Physical Distancing During COVID-19 Pandemic) and proper hand washing.